The Best Dog Chew Toys In Australia -

 Top Pick: Best Dog Chew Toys

-Call me obvious and unoriginal - I will own up to both - but the Kong toy is always a winner.
+According to our team of independent experts, the KONG toy is always a winner.
 It has been a worldwide favourite for many years for very good reason.
 The options they have, the durability, and the price point all point to an all-round wonderful product that your dog will love.

-As a runner-up, the Tasty Bone Trio toy is a good stocking filler for a strong chewing dog who loves meaty smells.
+As a runner-up, we recommend the Tasty Bone Trio toy for strong chewing dogs who love meaty smells.
 The added bonus is that the Tasty Bone is far safer than any real bone.
 All the fun and none of the danger.

 Want more information on dog toys?
 Check out our below guides: